-A fee to support salaries, programming, general expenses, and utilities for campus Auxiliary Service units such as the Illini Union, the Assembly Hall, and Campus Recreation.
-(Students exempt from this fee because they are registered in Credit Ranges III or IV (Range IV in summer) may obtain its service by special arrangement with the provider; see the online Class Schedule for details.)
+A fee to support salaries, programming, general expenses, and utilities for campus Auxiliary Service units such as the Illini Union, State Farm Center, and Campus Recreation.
+Students exempt from this fee because they are registered in Credit Ranges III or IV (Range IV in summer) may obtain these services by paying the semester fee at a cashier's window in 100 Henry Administration Building.